ogata-lab/eipl-docs/en/docs/model/train.md

 ## Files
-Use the programs in the [tutorial/SARNN](https://github.com/ogata-lab/eipl/tree/master/eipl/tutorials/sarnn) folder in the EIPL repository for training SARNN.
-The roles of each folder and program are as follows:
+Use the programs in the [tutorial/SARNN](https://github.com/ogata-lab/eipl/tree/master/eipl/tutorials/sarnn) folder of the EIPL repository to train SARNN.
+Each folder and each program has a specific role:

-- **bin/train.py**: Programs to load data, train, and save models.
+- **bin/train.py**: Program to load data, train and save models.
-- **bin/test.py**: Program to perform off-line inference of models using test data (images and joint angles) and visualize inference results.
+- **bin/test.py**: Program for offline inference of models using test data (images and joint angles) and visualization of inference results.
-- **bin/test_pca_sarnn.py**: Program to visualize the internal state of RNN using Principal Component Analysis.
+- **bin/test_pca_sarnn.py**: Program to visualize the internal state of the RNN using Principal Component Analysis.
-- **libs/fullBPTT.py**: Back propagation class for time series learning.
+- **libs/fullBPTT.py**: Backpropagation class for time series learning.
-- **log**: Folder to store weights, learning curves, and parameter information.
+- **log**: Folder for storing weights, learning curves, and parameter information.
-- **output**: Save inference results.
+- **output**: Folder for storing inference results.

 <!-- #################################################################################################### -->
 ----
 ## Trainig {#train}
 The main program `train.py` is used to train SARNN.
-When the program is run, the weights (pth) and Tensorboard log files are saved in the `log` folder.
-The program allows the user to specify the necessary parameters for training, such as model type, number of epochs, batch size, training rate, and optimization method, using command line arguments.
-It also uses the EarlyStopping library to determine when to terminate training early as well as to save weights when the test error is minimized.
-For a detailed description of how the program works, please [see](https://github.com/ogata-lab/eipl/blob/master/eipl/tutorials/sarnn/bin/train.py) the comments in the code.
+When the program is executed, the weights (pth) and Tensorboard log files are saved in the `log` folder.
+The program allows users to specify necessary training parameters such as model type, number of epochs, batch size, learning rate, and optimization method using command line arguments.
+It also uses the EarlyStopping library to determine when to stop training early and save weights when the test error is minimized.
+For a detailed explanation of how the program works, please refer to the comments in the [code] (https://github.com/ogata-lab/eipl/blob/master/eipl/tutorials/sarnn/bin/train.py).

 ```bash